-ECMWF’s Integrated Forecasting System developing into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.
+The development of ECMWF's Integrated Forecasting System into a more complete Earth system model has created an opportunity to analyse and predict other aspects of the natural environment than purely the weather.

 Using its weather modelling and observational framework, ECMWF helps deliver the EU-funded Copernicus programme and offers high-quality information on climate change, atmospheric composition, flooding and fire danger to its users in Europe and worldwide.